jsoconno/terraform-azure-conventions/README.md

 `api management` conflicts with `automation module` for the acronym `am` so `api management` gets `am` and `automation module` gets `amo`.

+These conventions are generated automatically using the `build_outputs_tf.py` file in the `.config` file.  `outputs.tf` shoudl not be updated manually.

 <!--- BEGIN_TF_DOCS --->
 ## Requirements